 Zajacova, A., Lynch, S. M., & Espenshade, T. J. (2005).
 Self-efficacy, stress, and academic success in college.
 Research into Higher Education, 47, 677–706. https://doi.org/10.1007/s11162-004-4139-z

 The authors would like to thank the participating students and their colleagues in for their support in conducting this research.

-Open Access funding provided thanks to the CRUE-CSIC agreement with Springer Nature.
 This work was funded by PRAXIS at The Open University (internal fund).

 Ethics approval and consent to participate